reruo321/OS-Self-Study/_Appendix/Linux/User ID/README.md

 When you are going to allow a non-privileged user to access a file for a moment, you might consider giving him the *write* privilege using `chmod`.
 However, not only the privilege switching is inconvenient, it causes security risk since the user can move, modify, or even delete the file at will!

 Instead of doing that, it is better to use the effecitve UID.
-It gives him the privilege temporarily, disabling him doing unauthorized actions without another one's identity.
+It gives him the privilege temporarily, disabling him doing any unauthorized actions without being granted another one's identity.

 #### Examples